inclavare-containers/inclavare-containers/CONTRIBUTING.md

 Notice the `Author` and `Signed-off-by` lines match.
 If they don't, the PR will be rejected by the automated DCO check.

+### PR Description

+PR is the only way to make change to Inclavare Containers project.
+To help reviewers, we actually encourage contributors to make PR description as detailed as possible.

+## Engage to help anything

+GitHub is the primary place for Inclavare Containers contributors to collaborate.
+Although contributions via PR is an explicit way to help, we still call for any other types of helps.

+- Reply to other's issues if you could;
+- Help solve other user's problems;
+- Help review other's PR design;
+- Help review other's codes in PR;
+- Discuss about Inclavare Containers to make things clearer;
+- Advocate Inclavare Containers technology beyond GitHub;
+- Write blogs on Inclavare Containers, and so on.

+In a word, **ANY HELP CAN BE A CONTRIBUTION.**

+# Credits
+Some contents in this documents have been borrowed from [OpenYurt](https://github.com/alibaba/openyurt/blob/master/CONTRIBUTING.md) project.